Global opportunities 2026/2027

 - Make oral and/or poster communication as agreed within the research group and directed by the placement supervisor.
 Some of these may be formally assessed

-Some existing university partners have other routes by which students can apply to undertake a undergraduate research placement.
-You must check with the Study abroad team to see if an existing partner offers such opportunities.
+Some existing university partners have routes by which students can apply to undertake a undergraduate research placement.
+You must check with your academic adviser to see if an existing partner offers such opportunities.

 International summer schools